OlympusDAO/olympus-docs/docs/overview/07_boosted-liq-vaults.md

-# Single Sided Liquidity Vaults
+# Boosted Liquidity Vaults

-The Single Sided Liquidity Vault is a new Olympus utility designed to improve the stability of OHM pairs and establish OHM as a liquidity router for the main pillars of DeFi.
+The Boosted Liquidity Vault is a new Olympus utility designed to improve the stability of OHM pairs and establish OHM as a liquidity router for the main pillars of DeFi.
 By incentivizing third-party liquidity provision using high-quality counter assets, the protocol aims to boost liquidity and minimize volatility.

-The mechanism provides a framework for the Olympus Treasury to mint OHM directly into liquidity pair vaults against whitelisted assets.
+The mechanism provides a framework for the Olympus Treasury to mint OHM directly into liquidity pair vaults against allowlisted assets.
 The counter-asset will be provided by individual holders and the vault will be incentivized by partner incentives.

 ## Economic Mechanisms

-The Single Sided Liquidity Vaults are designed to boost liquidity for OHM pairs and stabilize their exchange rate relative to high-quality counter assets through a self-regulating system.
+The BoostedLiquidity Vaults are designed to boost liquidity for OHM pairs and stabilize their exchange rate relative to high-quality counter assets through a self-regulating system.
 The circulating supply of OHM is dynamically adjusted based on its own price fluctuations, but also with the ones of the counter-asset.
 This property helps stabilize their exchange rate with a self-regulating system.

 When the price of OHM increases relative to the counter-asset (either by OHM appreciation or depreciation of the partner token), some of the OHM that was previously minted into the liquidity pool is released back into circulation.
 This increase in the circulating supply of OHM should, all else being equal, push the price of OHM back down.